 - Mon Repos Junior Rangers - Purchase of shirts and backpacks for the Junior Rangers who undertake turtle monitoring at Mon Repos.

-- Fish Tags - Purchase of fish tags to allow the Bundaberg Sports Fishing Club to continue the project.
+- Fish Tags - Purchase of fish tags to allow the Bundaberg Sports Fishing Club to continue their tag and release project.

 - Attendance at Ocean Fest 2018, Reef Together and Australian Turtle Symposium.